callum-b/oldfieldpipelines/README.md

 `snakemake --cores=4 andold_autodetect`

 If you cancel the Snakemake pipeline at some point (using Ctrl+C) or if a rule crashes, you may need to use `snakemake --unlock` to enable it to run again.
 You might also want to consider using `snakemake --keep-going --rerun-incomplete --cores=...` to keep the pipeline running even if one job fails, and to restart any job that failed or was cancelled in a previous run.

+The "--keep-going" option can also be quite useful when running datasets that don't necessarily meet the expected setup of files (multiple replicates, multiple time point), like public data downloaded from GEO.

+There is a "--notemp" option which you can use if you want to keep temporary files usually deleted during the running of the pipeline, however be sure that you have a lot of storage space available as it will keep ALL the files (filtered FASTQ, SAM, BAM, BED of mapping...).

 # Cluster usage